alagarsamy-m/Document-Responder-Multi-AI-Agent/README.md

 - Ollama with local LLaMA 3-8B model running
 - ChromaDB and faiss-cpu for vector storage and similarity search
 - sentence-transformers for embedding models
-- unstructured[pdf], pypdf, pymupdf for document parsing (PDF support without Poppler)
+- unstructured[pdf], pypdf, pymupdf for document parsing
 - torch
 - streamlit-option-menu
 - tiktoken